Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Infrared cancellations

 Challenges due to IR singularities have been studied in Refs~\cite{Carrasco:2013sva, Lewandowski:2017kes}, which dealt with constructions of IR-safe loop integrands.
 In this article, we will construct an IR-safe integrand as well, with a method similar to the one of Ref.~\cite{Carrasco:2013sva}.
 A difference in our current procedure is that we will use partitions of unity (cf. Refs~\cite{Becker:2012aqa, Capatti:2019edf}) instead of step functions to disentangle infrared regions.

 In order to chart the infrared singularities of the one- and two-loop diagrams, we will need to carry out an infrared power-counting analysis (cf. Ref~\cite{Anastasiou:2018rib}).
 For this purpose, we parametrize the soft limit by rescaling the loop momentum as $q \to q \delta$, with $q$ fixed and $\delta \to 0$.
-In this way, the linear power-spectrum scales in the infrared as
+In this way, the linear power spectrum scales in the infrared as\footnote{Modes with wavelengths longer than $k_{\rm eq} \simeq 0.015 h/\text{Mpc} $ enter the horizon after matter-radiation equality, and thus their power spectrum is directly related to the inflationary power spectrum \cite{dodelson}.
+For an inflationary power spectrum with scalar tilt $n_s$, this means that the matter power spectrum scales as $\Plin ( q ) \propto q^{n_s}$ for $ q \ll k_{\rm eq}$.
+For simplicity, we take $n_s = 1$ in \eqn{eq:PlinIRscaling} because it is a close approximation and does not meaningfully change our results.}

 The constant $ C_{\rm lin.}^{\rm IR}$ is positive and depends on the cosmological model and cosmological parameters.
 With the IR scaling of the linear power spectrum that we assumed in Eq.~\eqref{eq:PlinIRscaling}, some integrable singularities which were treated in Ref.~\cite{Carrasco:2013sva} are subleading and they will not concern us in this publication.